kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ![GitHub_Action_Linux_CI](https://github.com/AtsushiSakai/PythonRobotics/workflows/Linux_CI/badge.svg)

 ## Project description
-This repository is a part of the diploma thesis at the Faculty of Electrical Engineering and Computing, University of Zagreb.
-The main goal of the thesis is to develop a model-informed path planning and control for autonomous vessels.
+This repository is a part of the diploma thesis at the Faculty of [Electrical Engineering and Computing, University of Zagreb](https://www.fer.unizg.hr/), [Laboratory for Underwater Systems and Technologies](https://labust.fer.hr/).
+The main goal of the thesis is to develop a _model-informed path planning and control for autonomous vessels (Croatian: Modelski informirano globalno planiranje putanje i upravljanje autonomnoga plovila)_.
 The project is based on the PythonRobotics repository and it is used for educational purposes only.
  Model-informed path planning consists of the following steps:
 1. Data extraction and processing from OpenStreetMap
 3. Testing of the path planning algorithms from the PythonRobotics repository on the extracted OpenStreetMap data